vivetriv/DS-cheats/1_messin_with_dataframes.md

     ## 10   Oceania  2007     80.71950      29810.188        80.7195
     ## # ... with 1 more variables: gdpPercap_median <dbl>

--   `first(col/var)` : Returns the first value of the specified variable within a group bucket. **Caution:** Raw order of the variables in the dataframe matters.
+-   `first(col/var)` : Returns the first value of the specified variable within a group bucket. **Caution:** Raw order of the observed values in the dataframe matters.
 Arrange data, and double-check before applying this function.

 ``` r
 g %>%